TMYLife/ProductSupport/privacy-policy.md

 ## 1. Data Collection

-NutriNova **does not collect or transmit any personal information** from users.
+NutriWize **does not collect or transmit any personal information** from users.

 We do **not use analytics**, tracking, advertising SDKs, or third-party services that access your data.
 All information you enter into the app is stored **locally on your device** and is not shared with anyone.